WebDeveloperAndrew/node-settings-saver/readme.md

 ## Primary Feature

 This app will accept a JSON request sent on the route /save and create or overwrite the variables.json file found in data/variables.json.

-### Tech

-Node Settings Saver uses these packages and technologies to work for you:

-* [npm] - A package manager for JavaScript
-* [node.js] - A JavaScript runtime built on Chrome's V8 JavaScript engine
-* [Express] - A minimal and flexible Node.js web application framework
-* [body-parser] - A Node.js body parsing middleware

 ### Installing